 The labels can stay on the bottles of libations lining the shelves.

-And those of us who don’t make the cut in the eyes of the another can simply take their ill intents and walk away while I stay to cuddle the dog.
+And those of us who don’t make the cut in the eyes of the other can simply take their ill intents and walk away while I stay to cuddle the dog.

 The solace and acceptance of open-minded people and the unconditional love of dogs is a place where everybody knows my name.